saiteja15-cloud/portfolio-/README.md

 ### Education
-Masters of Science in Data Science
+University At Albany, State University of New York Masters of Science in Data Science

 ## Work Experience
 Data Scientist @ MTX Group Inc.